-Your Child's Name: Class: Parent's/Carer's Signature: Date:
+Your Child's Name: Class:

+Parent's/Carer's Signature: Date:

+The school aims to comply with GDPR regulations at all t imes and as such follows strict protocol about how

 "The school aims to comply with GDPR regulations at all times and as such follows strict protocol about how we use personal data and keep it safe, including the information on this form.
 It is important that you refer to the school's data protection policy or contact the school if you have any questions about data.